quicwg/base-drafts/draft-ietf-quic-transport.md

 However, this document does not specify how this negotiation will be performed between this version and subsequent future versions.
 In particular, Version Negotiation packets do not contain any mechanism to prevent version downgrade attacks.
-Future version of QUIC that wish to use Version Negotiation packets to negotiate the use of that version MUST define a mechanism that is robust against version downgrade attacks.
+Future versions of QUIC that use Version Negotiation packets MUST define a mechanism that is robust against version downgrade attacks.